gophercoders/website/content/lessonplans/KS2/lower/further-numbers.md

 * Maths works as the pupils should expect. \* is used for multiplication / for division.
-* Without brackets evaluation is left to right - as per maths.
+* Without brackets evaluation is left to right - as per algebra.
 * Multiplication and division are carried out before addition and subtraction.
 Multiplication and division have a higher operator precedence.
 * Brackets can be used to group terms.
 Brackets are used to make the